 The only important caveat to the strategy of receiving Social Security benefits and working at the same time is the Social Security Earnings Test – where ongoing earned income (i.e., wages from a job or self-employment income) can partially or fully reduce retirement benefits if they are taken early.
-So you cannot retire at 62 and still work, or the earned income will reduce the retirement benefits.
+So you cannot retire at 62 and still work, or earned income above the Earnings Test threshold will reduce the retirement benefits.
 The strategy of working while getting Social Security benefits is only viable after reaching full retirement age (currently age 66).
 On the other hand, beyond that point, it really is possible for each subsequent year of work in someone’s late 60s or even 70s and beyond, to be receiving Social Security benefits while working and have those benefits recalculated for the future based on another year of work (if the additional work year really does increase AIME)!

 The bottom line, though, is simply to recognize that it’s possible to be receiving Social Security benefits and work, and in fact continuing to work can continue to increase future Social Security benefits.
 The actual impact, though, is heavily dependent on just how high the historical inflation-adjusted earnings have been – and whether there’s a low year amongst the top-35 prior years that could be “upgraded” for a higher benefit.
 In addition, the relative benefit of continuing to work is heavily dependent on which income replacement rate the worker is eligible for – as at the upper end of the income scale the additional benefits are modest, but at the lower end, the formulas can provide a tremendous boost for continuing to work just a few more years!